Izzycious/modInverseEucliAlgo/README.md

 # modInverseEucliAlgo

-The Aim is to understand how cryptography works and to do so, the basic understanding of **Modular Arithemetic** is needed.
+The Aim is to understand how cryptography and to do so, the basic understanding of **Modular Arithemetic** is needed.
 Upon understanding this will we be able to write a distinct programme that calculates the **modular multiplicative inverse** of a number using the Euclidean Algorithm.

 ## This is a workthrough to calculate the modular multiplicative inverse of a number using Euclidean Algorithm